TTXS123OK/CVPapers/README.md

 ## Setup

-1. Install the required Python library with `pip install arxiv` (or the correct installation command for the arxiv.py library you are using).
+1. Install the required Python library with `pip install arxiv`.

 2. Run the Python script to begin fetching papers:
    ```bash